sei-protocol/sei-cosmos/x/slashing/README.md

 by a protocol-recognized actor with value at stake by penalizing them ("slashing").

 Penalties may include, but are not limited to:
-* Burning some amount of their stake
+* Slash some amount of their stake
 * Removing their ability to vote on future blocks for a period of time.

 ## State